Dan Green

 Imagine a first-time home buyer interested in a home but unable to get pre-approved for a low-down payment mortgage because of a recent bankruptcy.

-Instead of buying a home outright, the buyer enters a rent-to-own agreement with a willing home seller, setting a future purchase price and agreeing to rent the home for two years with a portion of the payment applied toward the purchase.
+Instead of buying a home outright, the buyer enters a rent-to-own agreement with a willing home seller, setting a future purchase price and agreeing to rent the home for two years, with a portion of the rent payments applied toward the purchase price.

-After 24 months, the home buyer re-applies for a mortgage, gets approved, and their contribution gets deducted from the agreed price as part of a successful purchase.
+After 24 months, the home buyer re-applies for a mortgage, gets approved, and the rent credits are deducted from the agreed-upon price as part of a successful purchase.

 Common Questions About Rent-to-Own